 Salesforce is asking your Jackson firm for a 'deal stage' when what you have is a client intake, a conflict check, and a Medicaid eligibility screen

-A custom CRM for a Jackson law firm, clinic group, or state-contract vendor runs $60,000 to $180,000 over 3 to 6 months.
+A custom CRM (Customer Relationship Management) for a Jackson law firm, clinic group, or state-contract vendor runs $60,000 to $180,000 over 3 to 6 months.
 Salesforce and HubSpot are sales pipelines wearing a CRM badge; they model deals, not legal matters, patient relationships, or constituent cases.
 Custom is worth it when your real workflow is intake, conflict-checking, eligibility, and matter management, and you are paying per-seat to bend a sales tool into shape.

 Your Jackson practice does not have a sales funnel.
 A law firm downtown has intakes, conflict checks, and matters with deadlines tied to Hinds County court dates.
 A clinic has patients, referrals from UMMC, and eligibility screens.
 Yet Salesforce keeps prompting for an 'opportunity amount' and a 'close date,' and your staff invent fake values to make the screen go away.